 With today’s rapidly evolving technologies, institutional pressures for accountability, and a challenging economy, higher education IT leaders are facing their most challenging operational environment to date.
 But many IT organizations are poised to increase their effectiveness and influence on campus as they develop new IT/academic partnerships and find opportunities to lead institutional change.

-Topics include: Collaboration, Communication, Compliance, Computing Facilities, Distributed Computing (BYOD, Consumerization of IT, Mobile Computing), Financial Management, Policy and Law, Institutional Management, Future of Higher Education, International, IT Effectiveness, Innovation, Change Management & Leadership Development, Licensing, Optimization, Research and Development, Openness, Organizational Structure, Disaster Recovery Planning, Research and Reporting, Risk Management, Staffing & IT Workforce Development, Productivity, Professional Development, Student Technology Use, Support Services, Sustainability/Green IT, Technology Selection & Vendor Selection.
+Topics include: Collaboration, Communication, Compliance, Computing Facilities, Distributed Computing (BYOD, Consumerization of IT, Mobile Computing), Financial Management, Policy and Law, Institutional Management, Future of Higher Education, International, IT Effectiveness, Innovation, Change Management and Leadership Development, Licensing, Optimization, Research and Development, Openness, Organizational Structure, Disaster Recovery Planning, Research and Reporting, Risk Management, Staffing and IT Workforce Development, Productivity, Professional Development, Student Technology Use, Support Services, Sustainability/Green IT, Technology Selection and Vendor Selection.